Marianella García Villas: Early life

 Marianella García Villas was born on 7 August 1948 in San Salvador, El Salvador to a well-to-do family.
 She was sent to Barcelona to complete her primary and secondary education and then returned to El Salvador and enrolled in the University of El Salvador to study law.
 While in university, she became involved in the university's Catholic youth organization.
 She completed her studies, graduating with a degree in law in 1969.

 Career

-In 1974, García was elected as a deputy to Parliament as a representative of the Christian Democratic Party (CDP), the only women to serve in the Legislative Assembly from 1974 to 1976.
+In 1974, García was elected as a deputy to Parliament as a representative of the Christian Democratic Party (CDP), the only woman to serve in the Legislative Assembly from 1974 to 1976.
 In 1978, she founded the first human rights commission in the country, (Comisión de Derechos Humanos de El Salvador (CDHES)), to document the increasing violations of rights and numbers of political prisoners being detained and disappeared.
 The organization was independent from government control and García, as president shared the leadership of the organization with Roberto Cuéllar, who operated a legal aid association.
 She became a contact point for families searching for information about their relatives.
 Because she kept detailed records of prisoners, union workers and members of the Populist Church who were under government surveillance and visited the prisons to gain information, she was able to assist families who needed information.